smoeding/puppet-openssl/REFERENCE.md

 Data type: `String`

 The file extension used for files read on the server.
-Default: `key`.

 Default value: 'key'